dimtoneff/ComfyUI-PixelArt-Detector/README.md

 ![](./examples/community/image-039.jpg) ![](./examples/community/image-040.jpg) ![](./examples/community/image-042.jpg) ![](./examples/community/image-041.jpg) ![](./examples/community/image-044.jpg)

 Save a picture as Webp (+optional JPEG) file in Comfy + Workflow loading.

+**Update 1.3**: Updated all 4 nodes.
+Please, pull this and exchange all your PixelArt nodes in your workflow.
+Mind the settings.

+* added OpenCV.kmeans algo to reduce colors in an image.
+Working only when reducing colors.
+* added "clean up" pixels function which uses Image.quantize to iterate over the image and eliminate colors based on given threshold.
+Runs after optional reducing of colors step
+* added different algos to reduce image with Image.quantize method (default one).
+MEDIANCUT, MAXCOVERAGE etc. MAXCOVERAGE seems to produce cleaner pixel art.
+FASTOCTREE is fast and bad
+* updated choices to BOOLEANs and toggles
+* added the "NP.quantize" method using fast numpy arrays to reduce and exchange palettes
+* moved out the grid settings from the Palette Converter to the Palette Loader
+* and many other small additions

 **Update 1.2**: PixelArtDetectorConverter will upscale the image BEFORE the pixelization/quantization process if the input image is smaller than the resize sizes.
 If bigger, it will downscale after quantization.